anywhichway/examplify/README.md

 </code>
 ```

-will be converted to this:
+Which will be converted to this:

 ```html
 <code class="language-html">